What is our role in relation to your personal data?

-Personal data which concerns your health or which reveals your racial or ethnic origin, religious beliefs or sexual orientation are special categories of personal data.
-Other information also comes within special categories but this is unlikely to be relevant to the booking and provision of travel arrangements.
+Personal data that concerns your health or reveals your racial or ethnic origin, religious beliefs or sexual orientation are special categories of personal data.
+Other information also comes within special categories but is unlikely to be relevant to booking and providing travel arrangements.

-Generally speaking, the processing of special categories of personal data requires your explicit consent.
+Generally speaking, processing special categories of personal data requires your explicit consent.

-Accordingly, information concerning any disability, medical condition or restricted mobility which may affect your travel arrangements (and related requirements) as well as dietary restrictions which may disclose your religious beliefs are special categories of personal data.
-We will ask for your consent to our processing this information at the time you make your booking or your booking enquiry.
+Accordingly, information concerning any disability, medical condition or restricted mobility which may affect your travel arrangements (and related requirements), as well as dietary restrictions which may disclose your religious beliefs, are special categories of personal data.
+We will ask for your consent to our processing this information when you make your booking or your booking enquiry.